loculus-project/loculus/kubernetes/loculus/CONTRIBUTING.md

 ## Diffing produced Kubernetes manifests

-To diff produced manifests, you can use the `kuberentes/loculus/utils/yamldiff_script.py` script.
+To diff produced manifests, you can use the `diff` command and to specifically compare metadata fields you can use the `kuberentes/loculus/utils/yamldiff_script.py` script.

 1. Install yamldiff: `go install github.com/sahilm/yamldiff@latest`
 2. Create the manifests to diff: `helm template loculus kubernetes/loculus > /tmp/new.yaml`